 · Relationships between variables; smoothing scatterplots; simple regression; modelling and diagnostic plots; exploring surfaces; contour plots and perspective plots; multiple regression; relationships in time and space; time series modelling and diagnostic plots.

 Upon successful completion, students will have the knowledge and skills to:

-- Working knowledge of S-Plus statistical computing language, particularly graphical capabilities
+- Demonstrate working knowledge of the R statistical computing language, particularly graphical capabilities;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.